 A successful strategy is to build something that is more viral than your actual product.

-When it comes to in-app purchase that’s a bit different.
-The average paying user spends $9.6 per month according to a study conducted by AppsFlyer.
+When it comes to in-app purchases, that’s a bit different.
+The average paying user spends $9.6 per month, according to a study conducted by AppsFlyer.